The University of Queensland

 Student Centre

-A Student Centre operates on each major campus as a single point for new and returning students to access a comprehensive range of student administration information services.
-St Lucia Student Central (Building 42) is open from 8.30am to 5.00pm, Monday to Friday, and can be contacted on 1300 275 870.
+Student Centre operates on each major campus as a single point for new and returning students to access a comprehensive range of student administration information services.
+St Lucia Student Central (Building 42) is open from 8:30am to 5pm, Monday to Friday, and can be contacted on 1300 275 870.
 The Gatton Student Centre is located at Level 1, N.W.
-Briton Admin Annexe and can be contacted on (07) 5460 1276 between 8.30am to 4.30pm Monday to Friday, and the Herston Student Centre is located on Level 5, Oral Health Centre, and can be contacted on (07) 3346 4922 between 8.30am – 4.30pm, Monday to Friday.
+Briton Admin Annexe and can be contacted on (07) 5460 1276 between 8:30am to 4:30pm Monday to Friday, and the Herston Student Centre is located on Level 5, Oral Health Centre, and can be contacted on (07) 3346 4922 between 8:30am and 4:30pm, Monday to Friday.

 UQ Union

-The Union Office on Level 4, Union Building (Building 21A) opens Monday to Friday 8am to 4pm.
-UQU provides services designed to support and empower students at every stage of their experience at UQ.
+UQ Union (UQU) provides services designed to support and empower students at every stage of their experience at UQ.
 These services include legal, education and employment advice, migration support, environmental initiatives, and welfare assistance.
 The Union operates multiple food and beverage outlets on campus, which you can recognise by their UQU smiley.
 Additionally, the Union funds and champions 220+ clubs and societies, as well as women's, international, queer, student rights and Goorie Berrimpa collectives.

 Student Support